esphome/esphome-docs/components/sprinkler.rst

 an individual electric valve via a relay or other switching device.
 It provides a number of features you'd expect of a sprinkler controller, including:

-- Up to 256 zones (sections of the sprinkler system) per controller instance
+- Virtually any number of zones (sections of the sprinkler system) per controller instance, limited only by available memory and/or GPIO (including I/O expanders!) pin availability on the ESP
 - The ability to run:

   - One or more full cycles (iterations through all zones) of the system